KKOL (AM): Business news and conservative talk

 On November 3, 2008, KKOL switched from its news/talk format to all-business radio.
 A portion of the station's programming was derived from Bloomberg Radio and CNBC.

 In May 2018, Salem agreed to swap KKOL to Tron Dinh Do's Intelli LLC in exchange for KPAM in Troutdale/Portland, Oregon.
 Salem had been operating KPAM via a local marketing agreement (LMA) since March 2018.
 KPAM is conservative talk "860 The Answer" with much of the same programming as "1590 The Answer" KLFE in Seattle.

-KKOL went silent on February 28, 2018, following the loss of its transmitter site, and need to find a new site in order to resume broadcasting.
+KKOL went silent on February 28, 2018, following the loss of its transmitter site, and need to find a new site to resume broadcasting.
 After a year of being silent while the station changed transmitter locations to Bainbridge Island, KKOL signed back on in February 2019, playing contemporary Christian music, before going silent again in September 2019.

 In June 2021, KKOL returned to the air simulcasting KNTS.
 The simulcast was then changed to KLFE in October 2021.
 On August 1, 2022, KKOL became the originating station of the conservative talk format.
+Effective December 1, 2022, Intelli LLC sold KKOL to Salem Media Group for $500,000.